April 5, 2019 to April 6, 2019 All Day

 - LONG ISLAND: CenterPoint Church – Bay Shore Campus located at 68 Redington Street in Bay Shore.

-- NEW PALTZ: Coalition offices located at 108 Main Street in New Paltz.
+- ULSTER COUNTY: The Adoptive and Foster Family of New York Coalition offices located at 108 Main Street in New Paltz.

 - ROCKLAND COUNTY: All Souls Community Church located at 81 Washington Avenue in Suffern.